Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/dryrun.md

 > [!NOTE]
 > This assumes the [MEB software](https://github.com/ncsurobotics/SW8E-MEB-Software) scripts folder is located at `~/SW8E-MEB-Software/scripts/` on the Jetson

+> [!IMPORTANT]
+> You will need dropper makers loaded to observe correct behavior, but loading torpedoes is discouraged

 Run:
 ```bash
 cd ~/SW8E-MEB-Software/scripts/
 ```
 The MEB is used to communicate with MSB, thus the `PORT` variable we exported in [Setting MEB Port](#setting-meb-port) is used in the following commands.

-*You will need dropper makers loaded to observe correct behavior, but loading torpedoes is discouraged.*
+You should be able to just copy and pase these commands.

 Run each of the following commands:
-1. Droppers should hold markers and torpedoes are in loaded position
+1. Reset (Droppers should hold markers and torpedoes are in loaded position)
 	 ```bash
 	 python3 msb_command.py $PORT 57600 reset
 	 ```